Prepare Yourself and Your Practice to Confidently and Ethically Respond to Emotional Support Animal Requests

 How long will I have access to the course and its content?

 You’ll be able to access to the e-course for as long as you maintain your account and the course remains a course that I offer.
-As an additional benefit, you'll be able to access any new or updated content I offer in the course!
+As an additional benefit, you'll be able to access any new/updated content or bonuses I offer in the course!

 Are CEs offered for this e-Course?